open-telemetry/opentelemetry-dotnet/docs/trace/exception-handling/README.md

 ### Option 2 - Set Activity Status using SetErrorStatusOnException feature

-The approach described as Option 1 could become hard to manage if there are deeply nested `Activity` objects, or there are activities created in a 3rd party library.
+The approach described in Option 1 could become hard to manage if there are deeply nested `Activity` objects, or there are activities created in a 3rd party library.